Our group develops and operates several web systems. The following list briefly introduces them and points to the systems and additional resources.

 EveryAware provides rich methods for real-time analysis of objective sensor and subjective data, and gives its users a direct feedback about their measurements.
 We offer two smartphone applications to be used alongside EveryAware.

 WideNoise Plus records the soundscape around you and displays your measurements on a world-wide map.
-You can attach tags and your personal perceptions to a recordings, since not every lout sound is unpleasant.
+You can attach tags and your personal perceptions to a recording, since not every lout sound is unpleasant.

 AirProbe allows you to record air pollutants around yourself and show them on a world-wide map.
 However, you need a Bluetooth-attached sensor box in order to used AirProbe.